-Based on insights from our recent C-suite study, we look into why credibility is one of the most important factors for driving engagement with the C-suite, and how to achieve it.
+Using insights from our recent C-suite study, we explore why credibility is one of the most important factors for driving engagement with the C-suite and how to achieve it.

-In a world where we often focus on the competitive ‘noise’ as the biggest threat to cut-through, this insight points to the fact that it is the quality of what you say, rather than what others are putting out there, which is hampering brands’ abilities to engage with discerning audiences.
+Marketers are increasingly tasked with cutting through the noise to engage disenfranchised audiences.
+In a world where we often focus on competitive ‘noise’ as the biggest threat to cut-through, this insight shows that it is the quality of what a brand says, rather than what others are putting out there, which hampers its ability to engage with discerning audiences.

-A glance at the bigger picture reveals a reduced appetite for branded interactions.
-Adblock software penetration has increased to 615 million users worldwide, and is up 20 per cent compared to 2016.¹ While 90 per cent of branded apps receive fewer than 10,000 downloads, lower than the average benchmark of 30,000 downloads in the AppStore.² Finally – and perhaps most revealing — Havas 2017 research shows that three quarters of brands could disappear tomorrow and their users wouldn’t care.³
+A glance at the bigger picture also reveals a reduced appetite for branded interactions.
+Adblock software penetration has soared to 615 million users worldwide, and is up 20 per cent compared to 2016.
+Meanwhile, 90 per cent of branded apps receive fewer than 10,000 downloads, lower than the average benchmark of 30,000 downloads in the AppStore.
+Finally – and perhaps most tellingly – Havas 2017 research shows that three quarters of brands could disappear tomorrow and their users wouldn’t care.

 Your ability to cut through comes down to credibility.
-A little more than half (51 per cent) of the C-suite believe content produced by brands lacks credibility and cite this as one of the biggest reasons why they don’t engage.
-By offering value which goes beyond trying to sell products or services, prospects will accept branded communication.
-This forms the beginning of a relationship and makes them receptive to the brand.
+A little more than half of C-suite executives believe content produced by brands lacks credibility and cite this as one of the biggest reasons they don’t engage with it.
+When they receive value which goes beyond trying to sell products or services, prospects will accept branded communications.
+They form the beginning of a relationship and make them receptive to the brand in question.

-So how can brands establish the credibility of their content and thought leadership to achieve cut-through?
+Given the crucial role content plays in the B2B sales process, here’s how brands can establish the credibility of their content and thought leadership to achieve cut-through.

 Establish your areas of authority